nitinranjansharma/EIP4-Week1/Week4/Assignment 4/README.md

+# Model Methods
+## used augmentation methods such as horizontal flip, and cut out custom function
+## experimented with extending the conv2d network and GAP
 # Highest accuracy 87.57 from validation
 # 10 cat images have been sent to gradCam and taken the heatmap as an output
 ## The heatmap has been reduced in size since the size of the images were taking considerable size